OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 Depending on the host Office application and the features used in the add-in, there may be as many as six runtimes in an add-in, each running in its own process (but not necessarily running simultaneously).
 The following are examples.

-- A PowerPoint or Word add-in that that doesn't share any runtimes, and includes the following features, has three runtimes.
+- A PowerPoint or Word add-in that doesn't share any runtimes, and includes the following features, has three runtimes.

   - A task pane
   - A function command